Oblique corrections when $m_W \neq m_Z \cos{\theta_W}$ at tree level: Introduction

-In light of the new measurement of the $W$-boson mass by the CDF collaboration~\cite{cdfcollaboration+++2022}, which disagrees with the SM prediction by seven standard deviations, it is important to consider models without custodial symmetry, \ie\ with arbitrary $\widehat \rho$ .
-Then four, instead of just three, EW input observables are needed to renormalize the EW sector of the model.
-In this paper we take those four observables to be the former three plus the mass $m_W$ of the $W$ boson, which in that case is not determined by eq.~\eqref{eq:Veltman rho hat} any more.
-Since there is one more input observable in the renormalization procedure, one of the six parameters $S, \ldots, X$, is not calculable any more from the bare self-energies only, \ie\ it becomes renormalization scheme-dependent.
-Indeed, when $\widehat \rho \neq 1$ the parameter $T$ is ultraviolet (UV)-divergent, as has been affirmed before us by multiple authors~\cite{lynn1992,blank1998,czakon2000,forshaw2001,forshaw2003,chen2006a,chankowski2007,chen2008,albergaria2022,rizzo2022} (see also appendix~\ref{app:divergences}).
-So, now there are only five oblique parameters, \viz\ $S$, $U$, $V$, $W$, and $X$.
-We emphasize that these implications of the non-existence of custodial symmetry were noticed already long ago, for instance in refs.~\cite{kennedy1989,lynn1992,peskin1992}.
+In models with custodial symmetry, only three observables are needed to describe the EW sector; we take those observables to be the fine-structure constant $\alpha$, the Fermi coupling constant $\gfc$ that is measured in muon decay, and $m_Z$.
+In light of the new measurement of $m_W$ by the CDF Collaboration~\cite{cdfcollaboration+++2022}, which disagrees with the SM prediction by seven standard deviations, it is important to consider EW models without custodial symmetry, \ie\ with $\widehat \rho$ unfixed.
+Then four, instead of just three, input observables are needed to renormalize the EW model.
+In this paper we take those four observables to be the former three plus $m_W$.
+Since there is one more input observable in the renormalization procedure, one of the six parameters $S, T, \ldots, X$, is not calculable any more from the bare self-energies only, \ie\ it becomes renormalization scheme-dependent.
+Indeed, when $\widehat \rho$ is not fixed to $1$ the parameter $T$ is ultraviolet (UV)-divergent, as has been affirmed before us by multiple authors~\cite{lynn1992,blank1998,czakon2000,forshaw2001,forshaw2003,chen2006a,chankowski2007,chen2008,albergaria2022,rizzo2022} (see also Appendix~\ref{app:divergences}).
+So, in that case there are only five oblique parameters, \viz\ $S$, $U$, $V$, $W$, and $X$.
+We emphasize that these implications of the non-existence of custodial symmetry were noticed already long ago, for instance in~\cite{kennedy1989,lynn1992,peskin1992}.